kensanata/just-halberds/Altenstein.md

 > Ingohard, 32 years old.
 Strength-6 Dexterity-6 Endurance-8 Intelligence-7 Education-6 Status-11 First Aid-1 Behaviour-2 Brewing-1 Crafts-1 Distract-2 Epee-2 Oratory-2 Running-1 Singing-1 Sneaking-1 Spying-1 Tactics-1 Tinker-1.

-He is the captain of a bunch of peasant bandits.
-They don’t actually harm anybody, fleeing at the first opportunity.
-He’s mostly trying to scare away messengers, merchants, nobles with their wannbe-wizard children, isolating Sternenau and then perhaps one day taking it by trickery.

-> Bandits: Damage-3 Endurance-7 Life-6 Attack-8 Hit-5 Escape-11

-The bandits may be harmless but all the rulers in the region fear and hate Ingohard.

 > Ingohard says: “Listen to me!
 Baldsind and Baldweche are agents of corruption.
 They killed my sister Ingrid many years ago.
 I have proof!
 I can show you where she lies.
 Come with me to the Tempelsumpf and you shall see.”

+He is the captain of a bunch of peasant bandits.
+They don’t actually harm anybody, fleeing at the first opportunity.
+He’s mostly trying to scare away messengers, merchants, nobles with their wannbe-wizard children, isolating Sternenau and then perhaps one day taking it by trickery.

+> Bandits: Damage-3 Endurance-7 Life-6 Attack-8 Hit-5 Escape-11

 ## Sternenau

-Die Festung steht am vernebelten Sternensee.
-Die Burg selber ist nochmal durch einen Wassergraben und eine Ziehbrücke geschützt.

-👨 Pyromant Chlodoman    Alter: 49    Karrieren: 5
+The fortress stands on shores of the Sternensee (star lake), covered in mist.
+A moat and drawing bridge control the aproach.

+A trail leads along the river to Sternenbrück and Bärenburg.
+Up river is yet another lake, much smaller, hidden away behind a dark forest.
+There lies the ruined tower of Dunkewald.

-Strength-9 Dexterity-6 Endurance-4 Intelligence-12 Education-10 Status-10
+> Pyromancer Chlodoman, 49 years old.
+Strength-9 Dexterity-6 Endurance-4 Intelligence-12 Education-10 Status-10 Air-3 Culture-2 Fire-5 Fusion-2 Literacy-1 Singing-1 Spying-1 Storm-3 Transmutation-2 Water-1.
+Owns an intelligent cat.
-Feuer-5 Fusion-2 Kultur-2 Luft-3 Schrift-1 Singen-1 Spionieren-1 Sturm-3 Transmutation-2 Wasser-1

-Gefährten
-👨 Dodo (Strength-5 Dexterity-11 Endurance-4 Intelligence-7 Education-9 Status-3)

-Tiere
-🐈 eine intelligente Katze

-Mitgliedschaften
-🤝 Die Gesegneten des Volkes

-Wege führen zur Bärenburg und zur Ruine von Dunkelwald.
+Chlodoman is a member of the Blessed of the People, a secret society of afarit worshippers.

-> Chlodoman is a fire mage of the highest order.
-“My best student is Baldweche, Baldsind’s sister at Bärenburg.”
+> Chlodoman says: “My best student is Baldweche, Baldsind’s sister at Bärenburg.”

+> Chlodoman says, “Unfortunately, Baldsind is a fool.
+He’s not going to make a move against Vuldeberga in Felsenstein.
+She’s a rebel and a traitor and the reeve and I would reward any just and honourable fellow who brings her down.”

+Chlodoman worships at the altar of Sutr and maintains a fire pit in the cellar beneath his castle.
+From the lake, you can see the flickering orange lights through the mist.
+It looks like a grinning demon.

+> Dodo is Chlodoman’s loyal servant and the acting priest of Sutr.
+Strength-5 Dexterity-11 Endurance-4 Intelligence-7 Education-9 Status-3.

-## Ruine von Falkenegg
+## Ruin of Falkenegg

-Die Festung steht oberhalb vom Dorf.
-Die Aussicht auf das Tal von hier oben ist ausgezeichnet.

-🐉 Eisatem
-Damage-22 Endurance-35 Life-16 Attack-6 Escape-1
-Eine tief schwarze Echse, fast unbeweglich, in den Schatten kaum zu erkennen.

-Er bewacht den Zepter der Unbesiegbarkeit.

-Wege führen zur Bärenburg, zur Ruine von Felsenfest und zum Giftmacher.
+The ruined castle is built above a village of husks and rubble.
+The view from up there is excellent, but the dragon Eisatem (ice breath) keeps all away.

+> Eisatem, ice dragon.
+Damage-22 Endurance-35 Life-16 Attack-6 Escape-1.
+White and hard to spot when it lies hidden in the ice on the mountain above.

+Many people died, here.
+One of them was Baldsind’s brother Baldwin.
+He carried the Sceptre of Invincibility.
+Instead of challenging him to a fight, the dragon brought down an avalanche on him and killed him with cold and ice.
+Baldwin died, undefeated, from hypothermia.

+The trail from Bärenburg hugs the foot of the mountain, trying to keep above the swamp to the west, passes beneath the village and continues south to Felsenfest.

 ## Ruine von Felsenfest